jw0k/ti83-tools/README.md

 ![Wabbitemu2](/images/wabbit2.png)

 You can adjust frequency by modifing delay between frames using up/down arrows for coarse adjustments and left/right arrows for fine adjustments.
 It is also possible to adjust LCD parameters in Wabbitemu options.

+### Running the grayscale displayer on a real TI-83

+To run the grayscale displayer on a real TI-83 you will need to upload `tigerFixed.83p` to your calculator using some linking program, preferably **TiLP**.
+For details on how to connect a TI-83 to a computer see https://github.com/jw0k/serial2ti83